etnitz/trains_n_planes/README.md

 [GitHub](https://github.com/etnitz) [LinkedIn](https://www.linkedin.com/in/ethan-nitz-5822a112/)
 ***
 ### ***Description***
 It started out as a train and plane blog thing.
-Now it is going to be an API for for all vehicles!
+Now it is going to be an API for all vehicles!
 Land, sea, air, and space!
-It going to be built in Python using Django framework with a postgreSQL database.
+It is going to be built in Python using Django framework with a postgreSQL database.
 ***
 ### ***Technologies Used***
 1. HTML